mfcovington/bil-paper/docs/bil-genotype-plots.md

 Some of the samples from the original round of sequencing had very low expression or had some contamination from other samples.
 Where possible, these samples were resequenced.

 ## Plots from original round of sequencing

 Plot BIL genotype and boundary data together using the R script `bin/plot-bil-genotypes-with-bins.R` as-is.
-This code requires that the working directory (`data`, in this case) contains the following input files (where `XXX` is the BIL sample ID:
+This code requires that the working directory (`data`, in this case) contains the following input files (where `XXX` is the BIL sample ID):

 - `boundaries/XXX.boundaries`
 - `genotyped/XXX.genotyped.nr`

 Plots are created in a sub-directory called `plots-with-boundaries`.

 ## Plots from resequenced BIL samples